Last updated: 3 May 2018

 - Placing cookies and using similar technologies on our websites, on our apps and in email communications, in accordance with our Cookies Policy [https://www.adobe.com/privacy/cookies.html] and the information provided to you when those technologies are used;

-- Using automated systems to analyze your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is required);
+- Using automated systems to analyse your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is required);

 On other occasions where we ask you for consent, we will use the information for the purposes which we explain at that time.

 - Responding to requests by government or law enforcement authorities conducting an investigation.